Heinz Insu Fenkl: Works

-This short story is from Fenkl's novel Skull Water.

 Personal

 Fenkl received his A.B. in English from Vassar College and his M.A. in English/Creative Writing from the University of California, Davis.
 He was a Fulbright Scholar in South Korea, where he began a project collecting narrative folktales and studied literary translation.
 He was also co-director of the Fulbright Summer Seminar in Korean History and Culture.
 Fenkl studied in the Ph.D.
 Program in Cultural Anthropology at University of California, Davis.
 His areas of specialization were shamanism, East Asian narrative folklore, and ethnographic theory.
 Fenkl was raised in Korea and (in his later years) Germany and the United States.
 He lives in the Hudson Valley with his wife and daughter.